-This is the tried and true classic IR filter.
-It allows some great for blue sky false color and provides great contrast and dynamic range for black and white.
+This is the tried-and-true classic IR filter.
+It allows for some great blue sky false color and provides great contrast and dynamic range for black and white.
 This is equivalent to the Hoya R72 and Wratten 89b.

 When to use this filter: This filter is good if you are interested in shooting some mild color and black and white.
 This filter produces the traditional dark blue skies and can also be processed for color.
 While not as high contrast as the 850nm, people prefer this filter over the 850nm for B&W work, as it allows a little more color for B&W processing.
 This filter requires post-processing and is compatible with a full spectrum camera or a lower cutoff IR converted camera.
-Can also be used with stock cameras with a long exposure.
+This filter can also be used with stock cameras with a long exposure.

 850nm (Black and White Infrared Filter)